 - a member of the UK or Scottish parliaments or a member of the Welsh or Northern Ireland assemblies.

-The authority must state their full name, profession and stamp and sign the certified copy.
+The professional person must state their full name, profession, address and telephone number, and sign and date the certified copy.
 We cannot accept subsequent photocopies of these certified documents.